PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 Most well-known analytics tools demand hefty price tags, and they own your data.
 This is bad news for early-stage startups, or anyone who cares about user privacy.
 Thankfully, open source analytics tools are better, and more numerous, than ever before.

-Most open source alernatives to the likes of Google Analytics, Amplitude, or Mixpanel are either free, or significantly cheaper.
+Most open source alternatives to the likes of Google Analytics, Amplitude, or Mixpanel are either free, or significantly cheaper.
 They also allow you to modify and extend them however you wish.

 Here, we’ve selected some of the best open source analytics tools across a range of categories, including big data platforms, specialized web analytics tools, and all-in-one platforms like PostHog.